Building Normalizing Flows with Stochastic Interpolants: Stochastic Interpolants and Associated Flows

 \section{Stochastic Interpolants and Associated Flows}

-Our main theoretical result can be phrased as follows: \begin{proposition} The stochastic interpolant $x_t$ defined in~\eqref{eq:stochinterpolant} with $I_t(x_0,x_1)$ satisfying~\eqref{eq:interp} has a probability density $\rho_t(x)$ which satisfies the continuity equation~\eqref{eq:continuity} with the velocity field $v_t(x)$ that is the unique minimizer of
+Our first main theoretical result can be phrased as follows: \begin{proposition} The stochastic interpolant $x_t$ defined in~\eqref{eq:stochinterpolant} with $I_t(x_0,x_1)$ satisfying~\eqref{eq:interp} has a probability density $\rho_t(x)$ that satisfies the continuity equation~\eqref{eq:continuity} with a velocity $v_t(x)$ which is the unique minimizer over $\hat v_t(x)$ of the objective

 In addition the minimum value of this objective is given by